SamHGA/HP-EliteBook-2570p-OpenCore-EFI/README.md

 > Note: On certain Mac models, such as the MacBookPro10,x and any MacBookAir, SPMemoryReporter.spreporter will ignore PT_FEATURE_HAS_SOLDERED_SYSTEM_MEMORY and assume that system memory is non-upgradable.
 - Trackpad/trackpoint aren't working in the OpenCanopy Picker, with or without PS2MouseDxe.efi.
 Keyboard is fine.
-- Sometimes AirPlay to Mac doesn't work when using a 5GHz WiFi band.
+- Sometimes AirPlay to Mac doesn't work when using a 5GHz Wi-Fi band.

 ## Instructions
 1. Test.
 I ***DO NOT*** recommend placing this EFI directly on your main hard drive EFI partiton without swapping from RELEASE to DEBUG and test booting from a USB drive first.
 If you need guidance on how to test boot from a USB drive, see: **"What if I don't know how to test an EFI folder?"**